AhmedGodaa/Kubernetes/README.md

 systemctl status kubelet
 ```

-- make problem into kubelet by move it's configuration file
+- make problem into kubelet by move its configuration file

 ```text
 mkdir /temp/